embecosm/riscv-gdbserver/README.md

            VTESTBENCH=`pwd`/picorv32/scripts/gdbserver/obj_dir
 make
 ```

+(if you have write permission to this repo you could clone with
+`git clone ssh://git@github.com/embecosm/picorv32`).

 If you wish to build outside the source tree, that also works, but be sure
 to amend VTESTBENCH in the configure command.